It\^{o} isomorphisms for $L^{p}$-valued Poisson stochastic integrals: Introduction

 In the proof of the latter inequalities, as well as the more general results in \cite{NVW07}, crucial use is made of the fact that any mean-zero, real-valued Gaussian random variable has a standard normal distribution once we divide it by its standard deviation.
-It is the lack of this type of stability of Poisson random variables that accounts for the more involved isomorphisms in Theorem~\ref{thm:summarySILqPoisson}.
-The result in Theorem~\ref{thm:summarySILqPoisson} improves and extends all the known estimates for $L^q$-valued Poisson stochastic integrals.
-In fact, it seems that only the estimate `$\lesssim_{p,q}$' in (\ref{eqn:summarySILqPoisson}) was obtained earlier in \cite{Hau11} for $q=2$, $p=2^n$ for some $n \in \N$ (see also \cite{MPR10} for a near-optimal estimate for $q=2$, $2\leq p<\infty$).
+It is the lack of this type of stability of Poisson random variables that accounts for the more involved isomorphisms in Theorem~\ref{thm1.1}.

+The result in Theorem~\ref{thm1.1} improves and extends all the known estimates for $L^q$-valued Poisson stochastic integrals.
+In fact, it seems that only the estimate ``$\lesssim_{p,q}$'' in (\ref {eqn:summarySILqPoisson}) was obtained earlier in \cite{Hau11} for $q=2$, $p=2^n$ for some $n \in\N$ (see also~\cite{MPR10} for a near-optimal estimate for $q=2$, $2\leq p<\infty$).
 As it turns out, this estimate is optimal.
 In all other cases, our optimal estimates improve the results in the literature.
-We make a detailed comparison with existing results at the end of Section~\ref{sec:ItoPoissonNC}.
-The proof of Theorem~\ref{thm:summarySILqPoisson} relies on the following decoupling inequalities.
-Let $\tilde{N}^c$ be a copy of $\tilde{N}$ defined on a different probability space $(\Om_c,\cF_c,\bP_c)$, so that $\tilde{N}^c$ is independent of both $N$ and the simple, adapted process $F$.
-If $X$ is a UMD Banach space, then for any $1<p<\infty$,
+We make a detailed comparison with existing results at the end of Section~\ref {sec:ItoPoissonNC}.